About Communications Day Australasia

 Fairness and balance

-3. Ensure that factual material is presented with reasonable fairness and balance, and that writers’ expressions of opinion are not based on significantly inaccurate factual material or omission of key facts.
+1. Reporting is presented with reasonable fairness and balance, and opinion is not based on inaccurate facts or omission of key information.

 Privacy and avoidance of harm

-6. Avoid causing or contributing materially to substantial offence, distress or prejudice, or a substantial risk to health or safety, unless doing so is sufficiently in the public interest.
+2. Reporting avoids causing substantial offence, distress or prejudice, or risk to health or safety, unless justified in the public interest.

 Integrity and transparency

-Complaints or comments about content should be sent to the editor in the first instance, preferably within 30 days of publication.
-Clarifications and corrections will be happily published when the complainant can demonstrate sufficient evidence of incorrect content or reporting.
+Complaints or comments regarding content should be directed to the editor in the first instance, preferably within 30 days of publication.
+Clarifications and corrections will be published where sufficient evidence of inaccuracy is provided.